Help Naturally Prevent Tick Bites

-- Rub lavender flowers or lavender oil on your skin, especially on hot parts of body (neck, underarms, behind ears, etc.) to repel insects.
+- Rub lavender flowers or lavender oil on your skin, especially on hot parts of the body (neck, underarms, behind ears, etc.) to repel insects.

-- Rub fresh or dried leaves of anything in the mint family all over skin to repel insects (peppermint, spearmint, catnip, pennyroyal, etc. or citronella, lemongrass, etc.) Basil is also said to repel mosquitoes.
+- Rub fresh or dried leaves of anything in the mint family all over the skin to repel insects (peppermint, spearmint, catnip, pennyroyal, etc. or citronella, lemongrass, etc.) Basil is also said to repel mosquitoes.

 RemindersGeneral guidelines from Health Renegade for protecting yourself and your family from tick bites.
 These include: